 2 t. black pepper

 1. The day before you make this, pull out your homemade broth if it’s frozen and let it thaw in the refrigerator.
-I freeze my broth in jars and lately I’ve been freezing in big glass gallon jars like this one.
-The floating chunks are fat that has risen to the top and hardened.
+I freeze my broth in glass gallon jars.

-6. While the broth and fat are heating up, go ahead and cut up your veggies of choice.
-Because we’re low-carb and anti-candida, we typically include 1 large onion, 2 stalks of celery, 1 leek, and 6 (or more) cloves of garlic.
+3. Cut up your veggies of choice.
+Because we try to eat less starchy veggies (due to candida), we typically include 1 large onion, 2 stalks of celery, 1 leek, and 6 (or more) cloves of garlic.

-7. Saute your veggies until crisp tender, or however you like them.
+4. You can toss the veggies into the crockpot to cook all day, or, if you’re serving the soup immediately, you can saute the veggies until crisp tender and then add them to the pot.
 I love when the onions get browned and just start to caramelize.
 I have to make myself stop nibbling.
 I could eat them like candy!

-8. Add the veggies to the broth along with the salt, pepper, thyme, rosemary, basil, and oregano.
+5. Add the salt, pepper, thyme, rosemary, basil, and oregano.

 Shared at: Crumbs & Chaos, Butter Believer, Healthy Home Economist, The Prairie Homestead, Make Ahead Meals for Busy Moms, Lines Across My Face, Skip to My Lou, The Girl Creative, Home Savvy A to Z, DIY Home Sweet Home, Sarahndipities, 11th Heaven’s Homemaking Haven, Marvelous Messy, Delightfully Dowling, Kelly the Kitchen Kop, Whole New Mom, Real Food Forager, Everyday Tastes, A Little Bit of Spain in Iowa, A Delightful Home, Momnivore’s Dilemma, Hartke is Online, Vintage Wannabee, Blessed With Grace, Juliecache, At Home With K, Confessions of A Stay-At-Home-Mom, Simply Gluten & Sugar Free, Rook No. 17, Raising Homemakers, Women Living Well, Blue Cricket Design, The King’s Court IV, We Are That Family, Frugally Sustainable, Gluten Free Homemaker, Crystal & Comp, Sugar & Dots, The Stuff of Success, Day2Day Joys, The Thrifty Home, This Chick Cooks, The Nourishing Gourmet, Simply Sweet Home, Life As Mom, Whipperberry, Real Food Whole Health, Shabby Nest, Fingerprints on the Fridge, Premeditated Leftovers, Real Food Freaks, Creation Corner, Mom Trends, Serenity Now, Nourishing Treasures, Tip Junkie, Coastal Charm, Whipperberry, Far Above Rubies, Celebrating Family, Food Renegade, Chef In Training, Flour Me With Love, The Modest Mom Blog, Growing Home, Living Oil Lady, Deep Roots at Home, Raising Mighty Arrows, Our Simple Country Life, Comfy in the Kitchen, Little Natural Cottage, Our Simple Farm, S8KWRMQSPRH9